ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

   the UI framework SHOULD pass.
 * The pull request MAY be made from the edge branch in the ILIAS-repo.
-If the new component is already implemented, the edge installation of ILIAS MAY be used for showcasing the instance.
+If the new component is already implemented, the edge installation of ILIAS MAY be used for showcasing the component.
 * The new method MUST be backed with a stub implementation down to the methods that represent concrete UI components, where said methods MUST raise ILIAS\UI\NotImplementedException upon call, if the UI component is not already implemented.
 * The proposed UI component MAY already be implemented.
-If the UI component is implemented, it SHOULD obay the rules given in **Implementations of Factories**.
+If the UI component is implemented, it SHOULD obay the rules given in **Rules for Implementors**.
 * In addition to the YAML-Block described in **Interfaces to Factories** the proposed interfaces, if not already implemented, SHOULD contain the following
   fields: